Guitar Tricks Review

 Lesson Variety: 99.6%

 Rating: 96.8/100.
 With 8,000+ video guitar lessons, a solid toolset, and 45 teachers, Guitar Tricks is definitely worth trying out.
-Tip: They offer a 2-week trial, so if you decide you don’t want to pay after your trial, it’s easy to cancel.
+Tip: They are currently offering a free 2 week trial, so if you decide you don’t want to pay after your trial, it’s easy to cancel.

 – Over 8,000 online lessons in archive